claycantrell/ludax/README.md

 Ludax is a domain specific language for board games that compiles into hardware-accelerated learning environments using [JAX](https://github.com/jax-ml/jax).
 Ludax draws inspiration from the [Ludii](https://ludii.games/index.php) game description language as well as [PGX](https://github.com/sotetsuk/pgx), a library of JAX implementations for classic board games and video games.
 Ludax supports a variety of two-player perfect-information board games and can run at tens of millions of steps per second on modern GPUs.

 ![Throughput of Ludax environments compared to PGX and Ludii implementations](/assets/throughput_comparison.png)
-## ToDo before merge
-- Fix compare_implementations.py and other scripts

-## Issues
-- Confusingly, 'state.game_state.current_player' in the final state
-- `state.first_player` should be removed, why not define P1 as the first player?
-Graphically, we can still encode the first player as black or some other color, but it should not be part of the state. -> P1 will e the first player while metadata will specify color.
-- remove `state.truncated`, that should be handled by the client.
-- `state.observation` should be removed, we can provide a function to convert game state to an observation instead.
-- It doesn't feel intuitive that the mover_reward is in `state.mover_reward` but the current_player is hidden in `state.game_state.current_player`.
-Is game_state supposed to represent internal variables who's API can change from game to game?
-If so, it should not be part of the public API.
-- We really need to demonstrate that fp16 is faster than fp32 on our target hardware.
-If it isn't then we should stick to fp32 since that's what most other libraries use.
-- config.State should inherit from pgx_core.PGXState no?

 ## Installation
 > [!IMPORTANT]